-The Ledger Nano X is the latest addition to Ledger’s hardware wallet family.
+The Ledger Nano X is the latest addition to Ledger’s hardware wallet group of products.

 Ledger created the Nano X to be the safest and easiest to use device for key storage.
-After being on the market for some time, the Nano X has seen amazing reviews.
+After being on the market for some time, the Nano X has seen amazing success.

-According to the Ledger’s website, Ledger Nano X offers support to over 1,100 cryptocurrencies at the moment, with that number constantly expanding.
-However, it natively supports only 22 digital assets through its Ledger Live app, while the rest of the cryptocurrencies is supported through the use of third-party wallets.
+According to the Ledger’s website, Ledger Nano X offers support to over 1,200 cryptocurrencies at the moment, with that number constantly expanding.

 Overall, Nano X supports almost all of the top 100 cryptocurrencies and plans on implementing support for the ones that are not available at the moment.